 Latin Name: Acinonyx jubatus

-Appearance: The Cheetah’s coat is tan in color with black spots, white under belly.
+Appearance: The Cheetah's coat is tan in color with black spots, white under belly.
 Long teardrop shaped lines on each side of the nose, from the corner of its eyes to its mouth.
-The tail is spotted approximately ¾ in length, which forms into four to six dark rings at the end of the tail.
+The tail is spotted, and then forms into four to six dark rings at the end of the tail.
 The tail ends in a bushy white tuft.

 The world's fastest land animal is endangered: In 1900 there were 100,000 cheetahs living across Asia and Africa.
 Now, only a century later, less than 15,000 cheetahs remain in 26 African countries and less than 100 in Iran, the last of the Asian cheetahs.
 Today, cheetah populations in over half of the countries where cheetahs are found may be too small to be viable.